SaniyaKhullar/NetREm/README.md

 ### Output: ###

-* A Fitted Estimator from the GRegulNet class with several attributes available.

-We can fit our GRegulNet estimator on $X$ and $y$ training data and retrieve coefficients for the GRegulNet network-regularized linear model.
+* An GRegulNet network-regularized linear model object from the GRegulNet class.
+We can fit our GRegulNet estimator object on $X$ and $y$ training data and retrieve coefficients.
 Then, we can evaluate our model performance capabilities on testing data using the Mean Squared Error (MSE).

 ## Demo (Toy Example) of GRegulNet: